-Right now farm businesses are facing a multitude of challenges: climate change, unpredictable weather patterns, changes to future farm payment schemes and adjusting to new consumer demands.
-But as research shows, farm businesses can improve resilience by utilising the most powerful asset at their disposal: nature.
+Right now, farm businesses are facing a multitude of challenges: climate change, unpredictable weather patterns, changes to future farm payment schemes and adjusting to new consumer demands.
+But as research shows, farm businesses can improve resilience by utilising the most powerful asset at our disposal: nature.

 Now, in the throes of a climate and nature emergency, there is a call on farming to work with nature so it can secure profitability, resilience and a thriving natural environment.

-If we get the balance between food production and nature right, then we get the best value from our landscape and farm businesses can be more profitable as a result.
+If we get the balance between food production and nature right, then we get the best value from our landscape and farm business can be more profitable as a result.

 Nature provides farmers with ‘natural capital’ for their businesses in the form of soils, grass, water and geology, which farm businesses work with for crop or livestock production.
 Where these natural assets are not managed correctly, farm productivity will reduce.

 Taken beyond their natural production limit – for example by increasing stocking levels to more than the grass can cope with or cropping more than the soil can naturally support – the farming business will need to adapt to maintain production.
 This is achieved via additional inputs, such as fertilisers or the requirement to purchase additional feed to maintain productivity.
 This increases the overall costs of production and potentially reduces the profitability of the farm business.

 While natural resources are free and essential for all farming to take place, the subsequent impact of farming on nature is often overlooked.
 When farmers work with nature to protect and restore in its optimum health, then farm business will benefit.

 All farm businesses have their related running costs subdivided into two areas:

 The ‘Less is More’ report has subdivided theses variable costs into two further categories: